RaspAP/raspap-webgui/README.md

 ![](https://i.imgur.com/J5VKSay.png)

 **Note:** In bridged mode, all routing capabilities are handled by your upstream router.
-Because your router assigns IP addresses to your RPi's hotspot and its clients, you might not be able to reach the RaspAP web interface from the default `10.3.141.1` address.
+Because your router assigns IP addresses to your device's hotspot and its clients, you might not be able to reach the RaspAP web interface from the default `10.3.141.1` address.
 Instead use your RPi's hostname followed by `.local` to access the RaspAP web interface.
 With Raspbian default settings, this should look like `raspberrypi.local`.
+Alternate methods are [discussed here](https://www.raspberrypi.org/documentation/remote-access/ip-address.md).

 More information on Bridged AP mode is provided [on our wiki](https://github.com/billz/raspap-webgui/wiki/Bridged-AP-mode).

 ## Simultaneous AP and Wifi client
 RaspAP lets you easily create an AP with a Wifi client configuration.
-With your RPi configured in managed mode, enable the AP from the **Advanced** tab of **Configure hotspot** by sliding the **Wifi client AP mode** toggle.
+With your system configured in managed mode, enable the AP from the **Advanced** tab of **Configure hotspot** by sliding the **Wifi client AP mode** toggle.
 Save settings and start the hotspot.
 The managed mode AP is functional without restart.

-**Note:** This option is disabled until you configure your RPi as a wireless client.
-For a Raspberry Pi operating in [managed mode](https://github.com/billz/raspap-webgui/wiki/FAQs#how-do-i-prepare-the-sd-card-to-connect-to-wifi-in-headless-mode) without an `eth0` connection, this configuration must be enabled _before_ a reboot.
+**Note:** This option is disabled until you configure your system as a wireless client.
+For a device operating in [managed mode](https://github.com/billz/raspap-webgui/wiki/FAQs#how-do-i-prepare-the-sd-card-to-connect-to-wifi-in-headless-mode) without an `eth0` connection, this configuration must be enabled _before_ a reboot.

 ## Support us
 RaspAP is free software, but powered by your support.
 If you find RaspAP useful for your personal or commercial projects, please [become a GitHub sponsor](https://github.com/sponsors/billz), join the project on [Open Collective](https://opencollective.com/raspap) or make a one-time donation with [PayPal](https://www.paypal.com/paypalme2/billzgithub).
 Any of these options makes a big difference!